pgaba007/Statistics_Test_Generator/README.md

 The dashboard assumes basic understanding of statistics and statistical tests.

 ## Contributing
-Contributions are welcome!
+Though this project is under progress, Contributions are welcome!
 If you have suggestions or improvements for the dashboard, feel free to open an issue or submit a pull request.

 ## Future improvements